faranalytics/streams-logger/README.md

 6. The log message
 7. A newline

-The serializer function is passed to the constructor of a `Formatter` and the `Formatter` is incorporated into the logging graph.
+The serializer function is passed to the constructor of a `Formatter`.
+The `Logger` is connected to the `Formatter`.
+The `Formatter` is connected to the `ConsoleHandler`.

 ```ts
 const serializer = async ({ message, name, level, func, url, line, col }: LogRecord<string, SyslogLevelT>) => {